Easy Ginger & Pear Honey Cakes for Bonfire Night

 Autumn pears, fragrant honey and warming ginger come together for an easy bonfire night bake.
-These gingered pear almond honey cakes are not only delicious, but are easily portable.
-They’re the perfect antidote to overhyped Halloween and its transatlantic excesses.
-They can be eaten whilst watching the bonfire flames dance and the Catherine wheels spin – no tricks, just treats.
+These ginger & pear almond honey cakes are not only delicious, but are easily portable.
+They’re the perfect antidote to overhyped Halloween.
+They can be eaten whilst watching the bonfire flames dance and the Catherine wheels spin.
+No tricks, just treats.

 If you like this recipe for easy gingered pear almond honey cakes why not pin it for later?